Why should you have a website?

 - The storage is limited to 3 GB, which can be not enough if you want to publish a lot of high quality images.

 - Visitors to your website will see WordPress advertising.

 I believe that the Internet is the most significant human achievement and websites are the founding blocks.
 Anyone in any location should be able to contribute to this grandest knowledge library.
 That’s why I used my web development experience and designed an all-in-one service with flat rate and personal support.
 It can be used by any business, organisation or person regardless of location, language and profession.

 Essential is product name for a minimalistic and elegant website with a professional and responsive theme, online payments, custom domain address and email account – [email protected]

-This is the next step to develop your Internet presence with full featured blog.
+This is the next step to develop your Internet presence with a full-featured blog.
 Publishing regular and detailed posts is the best strategy to grow your expert’s opinion and influence along with your website search engine ranking.
-Additional space for sub pages and images can showcase your offer and reach the right people.
+Additional space for subpages and images can showcase your offer and reach the right people.